 The Uniform Law Foundation

 The Uniform Law Foundation (ULF) is a 501(c)(3) charitable organization that was established in 1990 to support the study, research and development, and educational activities of the Uniform Law Commission (ULC).
-The ULC, now in its 125th year, provides states with non-partisan, well-conceived and well-drafted legislation that brings clarity and stability to critical areas of state statutory law.
+The ULC, founded in 1892, provides states with non-partisan, well-conceived and well-drafted legislation that brings clarity and stability to critical areas of state statutory law.

 The predominant portion of the ULC’s funding comes from state dues, which are prudently allocated to support core organizational functions.
 The ULF provides supplemental funding to the ULC so that it is not solely dependent on state appropriations.